 - A. Marking of Spaces.
-Nonresidential parking spaces and multifamily parking spaces shall be striped on pavement or designated with some other form of permanent marking. - B. All dead-end parking lots shall be designed to provide sufficient back-up area for the end stalls.
+Nonresidential parking spaces and multifamily parking spaces shall be striped or designated with some other form of permanent marking. - B. Dead-end parking rows are discouraged.
+Any dead-end parking lots shall be designed to provide sufficient back-up area for a vehicle to tum around.
+Dead-end cartways in parking lots shall be no longer than 120 feet. - C. Dimensions. - 1.
+Perpendicular Spaces.
+A 90-degree perpendicular angle parking space shall be at 10 feet in width and 18 feet in length exclusive of any access drives, aisles, or columns.

-C. Dimensions.

-- 1. Standard Spaces.
-A required off-street parking space shall be at 9 feet in width and 18 feet in length exclusive of any access drives, aisles or columns.
 Where parking lots have more than 5 percent slope, all spaces shall be 11 feet in width and 18 feet in length. - 2.
 Parallel Parking.
 Parallel parking spaces shall be 22 feet in length and 8 feet in width. - 3.
-Aisles shall not be less than 24 feet wide for 90 degree parking, 16 feet wide for 60 degree parking, 14 feet wide for 45 degree parking and 12 feet wide for parallel parking.
-The angle shall be measured between the centerline of the parking space and the centerline of the aisle.
-No parking shall be allowed in the aisles.
-Driveway entrance width shall not exceed 24 feet when crossing sidewalks. (see Figure 1: Parking Dimensions)
+Requirements for drive aisle widths are shown in the diagram and table below.
+No parking shall be allowed in the aisles. (see figure 1: Parking Dimensions)